Grounder characters on The 100. Note that only spoilers from Season 3 are hidden.

 One of the past Commanders, given the title Sheidheda because of his evil and the dark history of his reign.
 Although he has been long dead, his mind remains in the Flame, and has been using it to convince Commanders to be just like him.
 He was the Commander during Indra's childhood.

 - Demonic Possession: In a similar sense to how the Primes inhabit the bodies of hosts, Sheidheda takes possession of Madi.
 At least until she takes back control.
-Sheidheda manages to take residence inside Russell Lightbourne's mind drive, and he eventually kills him to take his place as the dominant mind inside the drive.
+Sheidheda manages to transfer to Russell Lightbourne's mind drive, and he quickly kills him to become the body's sole occupant.

 - Last of His Kind: He is eventually the only Commander left in the Flame , leaving Madi vulnerable to his influence until his expulsion.